d1joseph/palaestra/README.md

 ## Testing the API

-Once the API is running (using `make run`), you can test the endpoints using curl or PowerShell.
+Once the API is running you can test the endpoints using curl or PowerShell.

 ### Curl Commands